apple/swift-system/NNNN-system-stat.md

   public var mode: FileMode { get set }

+  /// File type for the given mode
+  ///
+  /// - Note: This property is equivalent to `mode.type`.
+Modifying this
-  /// File type for the given mode public var type: FileType { get set }
+  ///   property will update the underlying `st_mode` accordingly. public var type: FileType { get set }

+  /// File permissions for the given mode
+  ///
+  /// - Note: This property is equivalent to `mode.permissions`.
+Modifying
-  /// File permissions for the given mode public var permissions: FilePermissions { get set }
+  ///   this property will update the underlying `st_mode` accordingly. public var permissions: FilePermissions { get set }

   /// Number of hard links